COPA-COGECA

-The current President of COPA is FNSEA President Christiane Lambert from France (since 2020),the current president of COGECA is Ramon Armengol of the cooperativas agro-alimentarias (since 2019), the Secretary General is Pekka Pesonen from Finland (since 2012).
+The current President of COPA is FNSEA President Christiane Lambert from France (since 2020), the current president of COGECA is Lennart Nilsson from Sweden (since 2023).
+The secretary general of COPA-COGECA is Elli Tsiforou.

+COPA-COGECA was a founding member of the EU lobby group European Livestock Voice.
+In 2023, an investigation by Lighthouse Reports in partnership with The Guardian and EU Scream revealed that the livestock industry lobbied the European Commission into delaying legislative proposals to protect animal welfare in the European Union.

 History

 On 6 September 1958, the first European representative organisation, COPA, was created.

 On 24 September 1959, the agricultural cooperatives of the European Community created the European umbrella organisation, COGECA.

 COPA's Secretariat was established in Brussels on 1 April 1959, merging with that of COGECA on 1 December 1962.

-The COPA-COGECA opposed the European Union–Mercosur Free Trade Agreement.
+In 2019, COPA-COGECA opposed the European Union–Mercosur Free Trade Agreement with South America.
 The COPA-COGECA said the impact of the free trade deal would be "devastating on the European farming family model".